Voice of America: Internet era

 In 1994, Voice of America became the first broadcast news organization to offer continuously updated programs on the Internet.

 From 1948 until its amendment in 2013, Voice of America was forbidden to broadcast directly to American citizens, pursuant to § 501 of the Smith–Mundt Act.
 The intent of the 1948 legislation was to protect the American public from propaganda by its own government and to avoid any competition with private American companies.
 The act was amended via the passage of the Smith-Mundt Modernization Act provision of the National Defense Authorization Act for 2013.
 The amendment was intended to adapt the law to the Internet and to allow American citizens access to VOA content.
+The online presence of the VOA brought with it the VOA Pronunciation Guide, which became a popular reference resource for pronouncing foreign non-English names in the news.

 VOA Radiogram was an experimental Voice of America program that began in March 2013 and ended in June 2017, which transmitted digital text and images via shortwave radiograms.
 There were 220 editions of the program, transmitted each weekend from the Edward R. Murrow transmitting station.
 The audio tones that comprised the bulk of each 30-minute program were transmitted via an analog transmitter and could be decoded using a basic AM shortwave receiver with freely downloadable software of the Fldigi family.
 This software was available for Windows, macOS, Linux, and FreeBSD systems.
 Broadcasts could also be decoded using the free TIVAR app from the Google Play Store using any Android device.
 The mode used most often on VOA Radiogram, for both text and images, was MFSK32, but other modes were also occasionally transmitted.
 The final edition of VOA Radiogram was transmitted during the weekend of June 17–18, 2017, a week before the retirement of the program producer from VOA.
 An offer to continue the broadcasts on a contract basis was declined, so a follow-on show called Shortwave Radiogram began transmission on June 25, 2017, from the WRMI transmitting site in Okeechobee, Florida.

 In 2021, Voice of America launched 52 Documentary, a series that publishes weekly films about human experiences.
 The series is presented on the streaming app, VOA+, and YouTube.
 Films average 10–15 minutes and are translated with captions in several languages, including Russian, Persian, Mandarin, Urdu, and English.
 Euna Lee directs the program.